Frankly03/AI-Resume-Matcher/README.md

 # AI Resume Matcher

+## Overview

-**AI Resume Matcher** is a machine learning-powered tool that helps job seekers and recruiters match resumes with job descriptions based on relevance.
-This tool processes resumes and job descriptions, calculates a match score, and ranks resumes according to how well they fit the job description.
+The **AI Resume Matcher** is an intelligent system that helps to match resumes with job descriptions using advanced machine learning and natural language processing techniques.
+The tool analyzes resumes and compares them with job descriptions (JD) to provide a match score, along with detailed section-wise similarity scores such as Skills, Experience, Projects, Education, etc.

+This project leverages pre-trained models, embeddings, and cosine similarity to perform the analysis.
+It also integrates NLP techniques such as Named Entity Recognition (NER) for enhanced keyword extraction.

 ## Features

-- Upload multiple resumes in PDF or DOCX format.
+- **Resume Upload**: Supports the upload of `.pdf` and `.docx` file formats.
-- Paste or select a job description from a list of sample jobs.
+- **Job Description Input**: Paste your own job description or select from a set of preloaded sample JDs.
-- AI-powered resume matching using advanced NLP techniques.
-- Rank resumes by relevance to job description.
+- **Resume Matching**: Automatically matches uploaded resumes to the job description and provides a match score.
+- **Section-wise Scores**: Detailed scores for different resume sections (Skills, Experience, Projects, etc.).
-- Download the matching results as a CSV file.
+- **Downloadable CSV**: Download the results as a CSV for further analysis.
-- View detailed matching scores for each resume.
+- **Interactive UI**: Built using Streamlit for easy-to-use web interface.

 ## Tech Stack